Communicating Arts

 The Communicating Arts Department offers multiple opportunities for students to engage in individualized experiences, including communication and media studies research, student teaching, internships, and creative projects in theatre and video production.
 Students also gain experience through campus organizations, such as The Promethean student newspaper and University Theatre, which produces three plays each year.

-The Communicating Arts Department is located in the Holden Fine and Applied Arts Center, which has been newly renovated and features KUWS radio recording studios, a television production studio, the 237-seat Manion Theatre, the Experimental Theatre, a Scene Shop, Green Room, Design Room and much more.
+The Communicating Arts Department is located in the Holden Fine and Applied Arts Center, which has been newly renovated and features KUWS radio recording studios, a television production studio, the 237-seat Manion Theater, the Experimental Theatre, a Scene Shop, Green Room, Design Room and much more.

 Communicating Arts students benefit from the vibrant arts, media and business community in the Superior-Duluth area as well as our faculty’s many professional connections and associations.
 Faculty and the Career Services Center help students identify internship opportunities that align with their future career goals and provide experiential learning opportunities throughout the course of the programs.